 However, this and local competition continued to dent Everest's market share with strong growth now in the past.
 In 2012 Better Capital, bought the brand from Brian Kennedy intending to regain its previous crown as the market leader and to get the company into better financial shape after the exuberance of the 90s.
 This turnaround was almost complete with the company back on track to profit, until the Pandemic of 2020 hit the company.

-In Mach 2020 the impact of the Covid-19 pandemic had far-reaching impacts on the entire home improvement industry with a limit placed on home visits to install windows.
+In March 2020 the impact of the Covid-19 pandemic had far-reaching impacts on the entire home improvement industry with a limit placed on home visits to install windows.
 Everest lost all revenue in a matter of days and was not in a viable position at that time to continue.
 The board decided the only course of action to save the brand was to put the company up for sale.
 Better Capital has always had a belief in the company and following an auction involving 12 companies, it was the highest bidder and once again invested in the organisation, saving the livelihoods of over 1,000 staff who were both full-time staff and associated self-employed agents.
+For customers that were impacted by the administration, we have added information about your rights of recourse here.

 It's true to say that the brand has had an exciting life riding the post-war building boom, but at the heart of this has always been a drive to create market-leading products.

 Our sales teams are made up of self-employed agents some of who have worked with the company for over 40 years.
-Our Sales Director has been with the organisation over 20 years working his way up through the ranks.
 Our head office teams are also made up of long term serving staff who all carry their knowledge of the double glazing business forward intending to carry on the vision of our founder to 'fit the best'.